Creo Cable Harness Design WEEK TWO

-Introduction to Creo Cable Harness Design plus making changes utilizing the latest release of Creo.
-This Creo Cable Harness Design training course is developed for seasoned users who want to become proficient in harness design all in one week.
-As with all of the Design-engine classes we help you learn Creo not read to you from an exercise or a book.
+This WEEK TWO Cable Harness Design course is intended to apply to specific product or product line.
+As with all of the Design-Engine classes we help you learn Creo, not read to you from an exercise or a book.
 In this course we also help design engineers learn how to make changes quickly to set them up for becoming expert faster.
-As with all Design-engine classes participants keep the training material login and password for life.
+As with all Design-Engine classes, participants keep the training material login and password for life.

 Video Training Delivery System:

-Ask your Design Engine account manager about the Design-engine Video Training Delivery System or TDS for short.
+Ask your Design Engine account manager about the Design-Engine Video Training Delivery System or TDS for short.
 We have prepared this entire class in an easy to follow guide for designers and engineers who may want this TDS as a supplement to this course.
-Call today to speak to an Account manager about the details 312.226.8339
+Call today to speak to an account manager about the details at 312.226.8339